 SDRP Journal of Plant Science(SDRP-JPS)

-Interactions of Plants with Bacteria and Fungi: Molecular and Epigenetic Plasticity of the HostSubmit Manuscript no this topic Topic Articles: 0
+Interactions of Plants with Bacteria and Fungi: Molecular and Epigenetic Plasticity of the HostSubmit Manuscript on this topic

 In both natural and agricultural ecosystems, plants are constantly challenged by microbes that can have a beneficial, neutral or detrimental impact on plant growth, health and productivity with important ecological and economic consequences.
 These interactions could take place in the root system or in aboveground organs and may include epiphytic as well as endophytic associations.
 The outcome of a specific biotic interaction depends on the range of highly dynamic responses that the host plant set up on the onset of microbial colonization.
 Epigenetics and molecular modifications contribute to the plasticity of plant responses.

 In this Research Topic, we encourage the submission of manuscripts focused on epigenetics and molecular infrastructures evolved by plants to manage the different phases (from recognition to late stages of colonization) of plant-bacteria and plant-fungi interactions.
 In particular, we aim to shed light on specific molecular and epigenetic mechanisms involved in these processes.
 We welcome studies on molecular reprogramming and metabolic adjustments of host plants upon bacteria and fungi interaction, using 'omics' tools and genome-wide metabolic models.
 Moreover, studies describing the role of epigenetic mechanisms, such as DNA methylation/demethylation, posttranscriptional histone modifications, and small RNAs that may contribute to control gene expression levels of host plant upon bacteria and fungi challenge are also well suited in this Topic.